 Whatever people say about him, Ray Comfort is reaching far more people and making a bigger impact in “taking back the culture” than white nationalists are.
 The reason is because there’s no culture he really needs to take back.
 Contemporary Christianity fits as seamlessly into modernity as a “well-made banana” fits into a hand.
 More than that, it is an indispensable support.
 Comfort is important, not because of his own ludicrous arguments, but because of what his success foretells about the development of American Christianity.
 Unfortunately, 180 and Hitler, God, and the Bible, shows that as bad as it is, where it is going is even worse.

 180 begins with Comfort speaking against the background of a swastika and a drawing of the Führer, with black and white propaganda images flashing in the background.
 “I’m Ray Comfort, and I’m Jewish,” Comfort begins, with is a strange opening to what is ostensibly a Christian movie.
 Interestingly, Comfort details the restrictions on free speech and legislation on “Holocaust Denial” in place in Germany and Austria, albeit as a positive thing.
 He trots out the hoary old misquotation of Santayana about those who forget history are doomed to repeat it.
-Like most Jews, for Comfort it is always 1933, and the goyim are ready to ready to leap to the Hakenkreuz the minute they are unsupervised.
+For Comfort it is always 1933, and the goyim are ready to ready to leap to the Hakenkreuz the minute they are unsupervised.

 Comfort takes to the streets and asks people what they know about Adolf Hitler.
 A huge number of people, many of whom are non-white, do not know who he is.
 Some people do know who he is, but link him with something vaguely bad, like Communism.
 In outside media, Comfort uses this to argue that the “American educational establishment” is responsible for this ignorance, because, shockingly, only five American states have mandatory Holocaust education.
 Clearly, if there’s one problem with the American educational system, it’s that we don’t spend enough time talking about racism and anti-Semitism.